 Safety.
 It's an unfortunate topic that has become all too familiar with runners across our nation.
 You're out for a run, and you get that uneasy feeling that something is not quite right.
 Perhaps an individual abruptly changes their route to match your direction, or maybe you've spotted a vehicle that has passed one too many times.

 This may seem like an obvious point, but with our busy schedules, it can be easy to head out the door without sending a quick text to a friend or family member.
 At least one person that you are close with should have an idea of when you left for your run, the location you plan to be running, and an approximate time you'll be returning.

-In this day in age, we’ve become nearly tethered to our cellphones.
-And though there is a push for us to distance ourselves from our devices, while you‘re running it’s best to keep it on hand, especially if you’re running alone.
+In this day in age, we’ve become nearly tethered to our cell phones.
+And though there is a push for us to distance ourselves from our devices while we‘re running, it’s best to keep them on hand, especially if you’re running alone.

 Fortunately, with the wide variety of running belts or accessories like the Koala Clip, you should be able to find something that’s comfortable and allows easy access to your cell phone if needed.

 If you’re running on trails, we suggest downloading the AllTrails app if you get turned around.

 3. Run Routes That You Are Generally Familiar With